PorkyJames/climbBnB/API-docs-AirBnB1(old).md

 Returns the information about the current user that is logged in.

-* Require Authentication: false
+* Require Authentication: true
 * Request
   * Method: GET
-  * URL: /api/session
+  * URL: /session
   * Body: none

 * Successful Response when there is a logged in user